What do you do when you're working in Claude Code and feel like, "I want to take a quick look at or fix this file"?

 au FocusGained,BufEnter * checktime

-autoread is enabled by default in Neovim, but I'm writing it here to make the intent explicit.
-However, autoread alone only triggers a reload at limited moments—such as after running a shell command or when focus is restored.
-By adding the two au CursorHold and au FocusGained lines, checktime (checking for external changes) also runs when the cursor has been still for a certain period or when the window regains focus.
+autoread is enabled by default in Neovim, but I've included it here to make the intention explicit.
+However, autoread alone only triggers a reload at limited times, such as after executing a shell command or when focus returns.
+By adding the two au (autocmd) lines, checktime (checking for external changes) will be executed when the cursor stays still for a certain period or when focus returns to the window.

-With this configuration in place and a file open in Neovim, you can watch the contents update each time Claude Code makes edits in the adjacent pane.
+With this setting, if you keep a file open in Neovim, you can watch the content update in real-time as Claude Code edits it in the adjacent pane.

 Basic Operations (Normal Mode)